chriskonnertz/string-calc/README.md

 $result = $stringCalc->calculate($term);
 ```

-> There is also a demo PHP script included.
+> There is a demo PHP script included.
 It is located at `dev/demo.php`.

 ## Types of symbols